 CANDIDATE STATEMENT • SAMPLE BALLOT:

-Please visit my website www.RyanBent.org for additional information and thank you for your consideration.
+Please visit www.RyanBent.org for additional information.

 Official Candidate Biography

-Ryan and his wife Emily are the proud parents of four kids and have been active volunteers within their community in and around Yorba Linda where they were both raised.
+Ryan and his wife Emily are the proud parents of four kids and have been active volunteers within their community in and around Yorba Linda, where they were both raised.
 Ryan and Emily met while working through college together at Disneyland.
-At the time they were married, Ryan thought he was a pretty good-catch but Emily has proven to him every single year since that he married-up.
+At the time they were married, Ryan thought he was a pretty good catch, but Emily has proven to him every single year since that he married-up.

 RECENT COMMUNITY SERVICE: